ruqaiah22/Regression_project/README.md

 ## 	Tools
-	Beautiful soup library: will be used to parse the HTML data
+-	Beautiful soup library: will be used to parse the HTML data

-	Selenium library: will be used as a driver for site navigation
+-	Selenium library: will be used as a driver for site navigation

-	A linear regression model for data modeling
+-	A linear regression model for data modeling

-	Matplotlib and Seaborn for visualization
+-	Matplotlib and Seaborn for visualization

 ## 	MVP Goal:
-The MVP goal of this project is a linear regression model by using different features of development and marketing
+The MVP goal of this project is a linear regression model by using different features of development and marketing.

-##  Proposed by:
-	Ruqaiah Abdullah
-	Alanoud Alzhrani